Art of Play | Foundation | Arts Incubation @ 10 Square

 Students will learn the dynamics of dancing in a group.
 They will gain awareness of their space and challenge their ability to grasp complex choreography.
 The class covers difficult footwork, fast-paced music and high energy dance choreography.

 Music | Guitar | Keyboard

 The Foundation music programme follows the Trinity Pop & Rock syllabus.
 The syllabus provides a structured framework designed to encourage the progressive development of music theory and practical skills for accreditation.
-The accreditation is recognised by the Ministry of Education (MOE) and the School of the Arts (SOTA).

 Students can choose to specialise in either the keyboard or guitar.
 They will be geared towards theory and practical examinations by Associated Board of the Royal School of Music (ABRSM) and/or Trinity College London Music.
 As part of the curriculum, they are also required to perform for a public audience curated by The Academy and may be recommended to participate in commissioned productions.

 The Foundation theatre programme follows the Trinity College London Drama and Speech syllabus.
 The syllabus provides a structured framework designed to encourage the progressive development of integrated performance and communications skills for accreditation.
-The accreditation is recognised by the Ministry of Education and School of The Arts.

 The class focuses on techniques such as voice projection, characterization, basic staging terms and stage presence.
 The stage is set for children to learn how to devise their own plays, read monologues and perform duologues.
 Students will be geared towards accredited examinations.

 The Foundation visual arts programme is a broad-based curriculum which gives opportunities to students to experiment and express their ideas, feelings and stories into their artworks.